delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Initial_Setup.md

 You will be prompted for a password.

-Once the upload is finished, you can verify in the Delphix Engine UI (Under "Manage/Toolkits") that your new plugin has in fact been installed.
+Once the upload is finished, you can go to Manage > Toolkits in the Delphix Engine UI to verify that your new plugin has in fact been installed.

 ![Screenshot](images/PostUpload.png)